Asymptotic Exceptional Steady States in Dissipative Dynamics

-\emph{Asymptotic exceptional steady state.--}These numerical findings imply that the metastable and steady states asymptotically approach an EP in the thermodynamic limit ($N\to+\infty)$, where both their eigenvalues and eigenoperators asymptotically coalesce, dubbed the asymptotic exceptional steady state (AESS).
-While a no-go theorem rules out the possibility of the steady state belonging to any EP subspace \cite{Minganti2018spectral}, the observed AESS offers an unexpected case to systematically approach, yet not break, the boundary of this fundamental limitation.

-We note that, in a finite system, an exponentially small finite Liouvillian gap at $W=1$ prevents two nearly degenerate states from becoming an exact EP.
-However, a slight increase of $W$ to a critical value $W_c>1$ makes $\Delta=0$ and $|\nu|^2=1$, indicating that these two states coalesce to become an exact EP in an extended parameter space [Fig. \ref{fig2}(a-b)].
-Notably, the EP at $W=W_c$ signifies a phase transition into a dynamically unstable region where $\lambda_1>0$ and the steady state becomes ill-defined \footnote{When $\lambda_0$ and $\lambda_1$ in Fig. \ref{fig2}(a) cross at $W=W_c$, we keep denoting the eigenvalue of the solution state $\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$ with $\lambda_0$ for simplicity.
-This convention keeps Eq. \eqref{eq:leff} valid at both $W>W_c$ and $W<W_c$ without exchanging basis vectors.}.
-Moreover, we observe that the critical value $W_c$ converges to $1$ in the thermodynamic limit, whose mean deviation $\overline{W_c}-1$ is compatible with an exponential decay with increasing system size [Fig. \ref{fig2}(d)].
-All these results demonstrate that the physical AESS at $W=1$ is extremely close to an exact EP.
+In a finite system, an exponentially small finite Liouvillian gap at $W=1$ prevents two nearly degenerate states from becoming an exact EP.
+However, a slight increase of $W$ to a critical value $W_c>1$ makes $\Delta=0$ and $|\nu|^2=1$, indicating that two states coalesce to an exact EP in an extended parameter space [Fig. \ref{fig2}(a-b)].
+This shows that the effective Liouvillian in Eq. \eqref{eq:leff} approaches a Jordan block as $W\to W_c$.
+Notably, the EP at $W=W_c$ signifies a transition into a dynamically unstable region where $\lambda_1>0$ and the steady state becomes ill-defined \footnote{When $\lambda_0$ and $\lambda_1$ in Fig. \ref{fig2}(a) cross at $W=W_c$, we keep denoting the eigenvalue of the solution state $\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$ with $\lambda_0$ for simplicity.
+This keeps Eq. \eqref{eq:leff} valid at both $W>W_c$ and $W<W_c$ without exchanging basis vectors.}.
+Moreover, the critical value $W_c$ converges to $1$ in the thermodynamic limit, whose mean deviation $\overline{W_c}-1$ is compatible with an exponential decay with system size [Fig. \ref{fig2}(d)].
+These results demonstrate that the physical AESS at $W=1$ is extremely close to an exact EP.